 An obligation for patience and for the effort toward redemption is inherent in a Christian community.
 At the same time, the College reserves the authority to ask those members to withdraw who do not accept its delineation of Christian standards, and who are unable to learn to live happily in the framework of ideals.
-Those who act or speak in an abusive or threatening manner will be shown zero tolerance.
+Those who act or speak in an abusive or threatening manner will be shown zero tolerance and will be withdrawn from the College.